-Hacton Early Years Foundation Stage consists of:
+At Hacton, the Early Years Foundation Stage consists of:

-The nursery and reception classes are spacious, stimulating areas each with a secure outside learning area.
-In addition we have the access to the extensive school grounds and are able to have use of the school hall for P.E. sessions and assemblies.
+The Nursery and Reception classes are spacious, stimulating areas each with a secure outside learning area.
+In addition, we have the access to the extensive school grounds and are able to have use of the school hall for P.E. sessions and assemblies.

 ‘What have you done at school today?’